psychofisch/ModelViewer_VS/ReadMe.txt

 With this program you can open 3D models and render them in OpenGL.
 If your model has textures attached they get automatically loaded.

+To open a model just right click on it, "Open with" and then navigate to the ModelViewer or type in the absolute path to the desired model.

 2. Supported Files
     3DS
     ASE